 Thinking about signing up for the Orangetheory Transformation Challenge?
 It’s a good idea to be prepared for all of the things that can go wrong — because they probably will.
-Some of the biggest hurdles in my life happened during the eight weeks that I was competing in the challenge, but I was still able to win.
+Some of the biggest hurdles in my life happened during the eight weeks that I was competing, but good planning helped me stay on track.
+You want to make everything as easy as possible.
+Here’s how I won the Orangetheory Transformation Challenge on a keto diet!

 Preparing for the Orangetheory Transformation Challenge